jbee/purejin/docs/intro.md

 This could be called "resolution by name".
 Quit simple.
 This is more or less how spring started.

-Lets add a little convenience feature: A class can be "added" to the container without naming it explicitly.
+Lets add a little convenience feature: Classes with a certain feature are "added" to the container without stating it explicitly.
-Than we would add multiple entries to the map.
+We would add multiple entries to the map.
 One for the exact canonical name of the class and one for the names of each superclass or interface (except unreasonable ones like `Object`).
 Also when "resolving" an instance without stating a name we automatically look for the instance with the target type name.
 This could be called "resolution by type".
 Spring later added it.
 In guice this is the "usual" way to resolve dependencies.